Nearby attractions

 Pant is well located for visitors looking to visit north Shropshire as well as mid-Wales and the Wrexham area.
 Within a short drive of the village there are a number of interesting destinations.
 We have listed a few below, do let us know if there are others we should include.

-Llanymynech Heritage Wharf Llanymynech Heritage Wharf is a community-run project which celebrates Llanymynech’s industrial history in a stunning natural landscape.
-The wharf was an important shipment point for limestone from the nearby quarry and the Hoffmann lime kiln can still be visited.
+Llanymynech Heritage Wharf Llanymynech Heritage Area is a former industrial area and now a popular walking area and place that celebrates Llanymynech’s industrial history in a stunning natural landscape.
+Just north of the wharf which was an important shipment point for limestone from the nearby quarry there is a well preserved Hoffmann lime kiln which you can visit.
 This is one of only three remaining Hoffmann kilns the country and the best preserved.
 The site is a haven for wildlife and there are lots of walks through the woods and along the canal.
 Guided tours of the heritage area can be arranged.

 Hoffman lime kiln